James Outman Player Props: Dodgers vs. Angels

-On Tuesday, James Outman (.308 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 10:07 PM ET.
+On Wednesday, James Outman (.296 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 9:38 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Giants.
+He had a hitless performance in his previous game (0-for-3) against the Angels.

 James Outman Game Info & Props vs. the Angels